Ang005e/FoodInventory/README.md

 Many other plans are in the pipeline for this project, including

 1. Display recipe matches (and close matches).
-2. Certain critical code components... i.e., Error Handling (kill me), and user notifications when an incorrect input is added.
+2. ~~Certain critical code components... i.e., Error Handling, and user notifications when an incorrect input is added.~~
 3. Ingredient view filters (i.e., what needs using most urgently?).
 4. A stinkout alert (and critical alerts for CERTAIN ingredients), when an item goes off.
 5. A full weekly meal template, based on various diet styles, with what's already in ya fridge.